CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

     {{</tabs>}}

 5. Note that the switch access credentials defined in {{<link title="Manage Switch Credentials">}} are used to access these switches.
-If you have issues accessing the switches, you may need to update your credentials.
+If you have issues accessing the switches, you might need to update your credentials.

 6. Click **Next**.